-Rosalyn Schroeder is a Project Manager for the Louisiana Admitting Privileges Study, which serves to examine barriers to abortion care in Louisiana.
-Prior to joining ANSIRH, Rosalyn worked for five years for the UCSF Bixby Center for Global Reproductive Health where she acted as the research and evaluation manager for a series of multi-year studies focused on improving contraceptive access at community colleges, school-based health centers, and in rural and low-resource settings across the US.
-Prior to joining Bixby, Rosalyn began her career in global public health with stints at the CDC, the Carter Center in Liberia, at the UNFPA, and working in post-incarcerative justice in Brooklyn.
+Rosalyn Schroeder is a Project Manager working on a wide variety of collaborative research projects across ANSIRH, including the Self-Managed Abortion Attitudes Study (SMAASH), Cannabis in Pregnancy: Providers’ Perspectives Study (CAPPPS), and currently manages ANSIRH’s Abortion Facility Database (AFD).
+Prior to joining ANSIRH, Rosalyn worked for five years for the UCSF Bixby Center for Global Reproductive Health where she acted as the research and evaluation manager for a series of longitudinal studies focused on reproductive health access at community colleges, school-based health centers, and in rural and low-resource settings across the U.S. Rosalyn began her career in global public health with stints at the CDC in Atlanta, the Carter Center in Liberia, and the United Nations Population Fund (UNFPA) in New York City.
 Rosalyn has extensive experience in data analysis, project management, and mixed-method study design.
-She received her MPH in Global Epidemiology from Emory University, an MSc in Demography and Health from the London School of Hygiene and Tropical Medicine, and a BA in Anthropology and Psychology from the University of Louisville.
+She received her MPH in Global Epidemiology from Emory University, an MSc in Demography and Health from the London School of Hygiene and Tropical Medicine, and BAs in Anthropology, Psychology, and Biology from the University of Louisville.

 August 26, 2021